ab4821/Self-Balancing-Segway-/README.md

 # Self-Balancing-Segway-
-The code to run a self balancing segway through a pyboard that can also dance.
-A PID controller is used to control the yaw of the robot and keep it balanced whilst a energy detection algorithm detects the music beats.
+A Pyboard-controlled self-balancing segway with dance capabilities.
+It employs a PID controller for precise yaw control and balance maintenance.
+Furthermore, an energy detection algorithm ensures synchronized dance movements in response to music beats.

 ## Balancing the Segway